DenisSabo/Wt-Project/README.md

         npm install config --save
     ```

+3. open the repository folder in IDEA WebStorm/PHPStorm and install the package.json dependencies

-3. Start the webserver on localhost
+4. Start the webserver on localhost

     ```sh
         node server.js